BecWagner/BecWagner.github.io/_posts/2018-12-31-Business-Travel.md

 ## Travel gear

 If you are traveling for the week or less, I highly recommend getting a carry-on suitcase and a very comfortable laptop bag.
 The carry-on is because checked baggage takes extra time before and after flight.
-Also it can slightly increase the change of lost baggage and stress.
+Also it can slightly increase the chance of lost baggage and stress.
 I'm still using the same [carry-on](https://amzn.to/2BVvqQX) that I bought in January 2015.

 The hunt for the right laptop bag has been an ongoing trial for me.
 It is a very personal thing and what works for one person (big, has built in chargers, all the pockets) doesn't work for another (lightweight, minimal, sits higher on the back).
 I've gone through 5 laptop backpacks and I'm still not 100% happy, but have this [Belkin slim one](https://amzn.to/2s2C2Zj).